fionafibration/owoScript/README.md

 ###### CLI Usage

-The python script `owo.py` is used for running owoScript bytecode or psuedocode, while the python script `owoc.py` is the compiler/decompiler used to transform code from pseudocode or bytecode
+The python script `owo.py` is used for running owoScript bytecode or psuedocode, while the python script `owoc.py` is the compiler/decompiler used to transform code from pseudocode or bytecode.

+The script `bfowo.py` is used to convert brainfuck programs into owoscript.
+This conversion is moderately optimized, but is still less efficient than really writing in owoscript would be.

+A command line option can be used to specify whether you'd like the transpiler to "wrap" the brainfuck cells (like an 8-bit unsigned int) or whether you'd like python-style ints.

+See `sierpinski_bf.owop` and `mandelbrot_bf.owop` for examples of these conversions.

 ###### Turing completeness
 owoScript is provably Turing complete, via a simple reduction to brainfuck